ryjen/couchbase-docker-dev/README.md

 #### Couchbase Server/Cluster

 The main server node with a cluster initialized.
-Enabled services are `datam index and query`.
+Enabled services are `data, index and query`.

 #### Couchbase Server/Node